YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

 ### Regularization

 - You should not be using smaller networks because you are afraid of overtting.
 Instead, you should use as big of a neural network as your computational budget allows, and use other regularization techniques to control overtting.
+- Because bigger NNs have a greater representation power.
+And overfitting problems can be well addressed by proper regularization methods.